About Catastrophic Injuries

-There are two categories that identify the types of spinal cord injuries: Incomplete and Complete.
-Both categories are broad, though each encompasses more specific types of spinal injuries that define the degree of function the victim may lose.
+The two types of spinal cord injuries are: Incomplete and Complete.
+Each category encompasses specific types of spinal injuries that define the degree of function the victim may lose.

 With an incomplete spinal cord injury, the cord is partially severed.
-Having only a partial detachment means that it is possible for the victim to regain function, either to some degree or completely.
-The amount of function the victim retains depends on the severity of the injury to the spinal cord as well as other injuries.
+With a partial detachment, it is possible for the victim to regain function, either to some degree or completely.
+The amount of function retained depends on the severity of the spinal cord injury as well as other injuries.

 More than 60% of all spinal cord injuries are incomplete, meaning the spinal cord is not completely severed.
-This is a large decrease of complete spinal cord injuries because of advances in medicine which allows doctors as well as first responders to have increased knowledge about what to do with a suspected spinal cord injury.
+Luckily, recent advances in medicine have decreased complete spinal cord injuries by far.
+Nowadays, first responders and doctors have better knowledge and insight about what to do with a suspected spinal cord injury.

 Traumatic Brain Injuries

-A Traumatic Brain Injury is a complex injury that results from either a violent blow or jolt to the victim’s head or body, or from an object, including a shattered piece of skull, that penetrates the victim’s brain tissue.
+A Traumatic Brain Injury is a complex injury.
+It can result from a violent blow or jolt to the victim’s head or body.
+But it can also be caused by an object penetrating the victim’s brain tissue.
+What’s more, this “object” can include a shattered piece of the victim’s own skull.

 A mild traumatic brain injury might only affect the victim’s brain cells for a short time.
 But a serious traumatic brain injury can result in long-term complications or even death.

-Traumatic brain injuries may cause symptoms to appear immediately following the traumatic event, though sometimes, symptoms do not appear until days or weeks after the trauma.
+Traumatic brain injuries may cause symptoms to appear immediately following the traumatic event.
+Nevertheless, sometimes, symptoms don’t appear until days or weeks after the trauma.